 .
 Legislative members of the committee shall be reimbursed for travel expenses in accordance with RCW 44.04.120

-(8) The superintendent of public instruction, the state board of education, the professional educator standards board, and the quality education council shall work collaboratively with the educational opportunity gap oversight and accountability committee to close the achievement gap.
+(8) The superintendent of public instruction, the state board of education, and the professional educator standards board shall work collaboratively with the educational opportunity gap oversight and accountability committee to close the achievement gap.

 Effective date—2011 1st sp.s. c 21: